microsoft/sc-AR/README.md

-# Adaptive Resampling For Improved Cellular Representation Learning In Imbalanced Single-cell Datasets
+# Adaptive Resampling For Improved Machine Learning In Imbalanced Single-cell Datasets

 This repository contains the code that accompanies our paper, "Adaptive Resampling For Improved Cellular Representation Learning In Imbalanced Single-cell Datasets".
 You can find the link to the preprint here.